zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/cross-namespace-configuration.md

 ---
+docs: DOCS-594
+doctypes:
+- ''
 title: Cross-namespace Configuration

-description: "This document explains how to spread Ingress configuration across different namespaces."
+toc: true
 weight: 2000
-doctypes: [""]
-toc: true
-docs: "DOCS-594"
 ---

+This document explains how to spread Ingress configuration across different namespaces.

 You can spread the Ingress configuration for a common host across multiple Ingress resources using Mergeable Ingress resources.
 Such resources can belong to the *same* or *different* namespaces.
 This enables easier management when using a large number of paths.
 See the [Mergeable Ingress Resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.4.3/examples/ingress-resources/mergeable-ingress-types) example in our GitHub repo.